andydandy74/Monito/README.md

-A view extension for the Dynamo visual programming environment.
+DynaMonito is a view extension for the Dynamo visual programming environment.

 Still very much a work in progress.